masters3d/ingenio/presentation/career_behaviors.md

 # Behavior #3:  Contextual Awareness

 * The act of seeking awareness (as input) across the scalar dimensionality of people, software components, and time.
-* The act of transporting awareness outside of their contextual environment into the short, medium term future.
+* The act of transporting awareness outside of their contextual environment into the future short term and medium term.
+* Visibility of work over time.
-* Not well understood
+* Somewhat understood as DCog (Distributed Cognition)
-  - akin to human consciousness but for human software systems.
+  -

 <!---::: notes
 Attribution: